 The result of an expression with an element, an array, and an infix operator is an array with bounds identical to the original array.

 Each element of the resulting array is the result of the operation between each corresponding element of the original array and the single element.
-For example:
+See the following example: